ohiofi/game-design-curriculum/README.md

  <dt>game balancing</dt>
  <dd>making sure that a game is fair and that no strategy is over-powered</dd>
   <dt>handicapping</dt>
- <dd>giving different advantages or disadvantages to different players at the start of a game in order to equalize the chances of winning</dd>
+ <dd>giving different advantages or disadvantages to players at the start of a game in order to equalize the chances of winning</dd>
  <dt>perfect information</dt>
  <dd>a game feature in which players can see all the events that have previously occurred when making a decision</dd>
 <dt>private information</dt>